Father of the Bride (franchise): Father of the Bride (2022)

 In September 2020, it was announced that a Latin adaptation centered around Cuban-Americans is in development with a script written by Matt Lopez.
 By February 2021, Gaz Alazraki signed on as director.
 Andy García starred as Guillermo "Billy" Herrera, the titular character in addition to serving as executive producer, while Jeremy Kleiner and Dede Gardner served as producers.
 The project is intended to be a joint-venture production between Warner Bros.
 Pictures, and Plan B Entertainment with HBO Max distributing.
 It was released on June 16, 2022.

 Future

-Untitled reboot film

 In February 2018, it was announced that various remakes were in development from The Walt Disney Company for their Disney+ streaming service, drawing from their library of intellectual properties.
 One of the projects named in the announcement was Father of the Bride.
-As of 2023, no further development has surfaced.
+Following the release of Father of the Bride Part 3(ish), various sources expressed hopes for an eventual feature length follow-up would be developed.
+Though Walt Disney Pictures is continuing to work on a feature film for Disney+, it is not clear whether it will be a continuation or standalone movie.
+In September 2020, Williams-Paisley confirmed that there are ongoing conversations with the involvement of Nancy Meyers for a follow-up feature film.

+Television

+Produced as a made-for-television adaptation based on the novel, and the success of its 1950 film adaptation and the following 1951 sequel, the television series was produced by MGM Television under the direction of executive producer Robert Maxwell.
+Starring Leon Ames, Ruth Warrick, and Myrna Fahey, in the lead roles of Stanley Banks, Eleanor Banks, and Katherine Banks-Dunston, respectively; the premise was faithful to its source material.
+Rickie Sorensen, Burt Metcalfe, Ransom Sherman, and Lurene Tuttle appeared in supporting roles.
+The series aired on CBS from September 29, 1961, through Mary 25, 1962; while reruns followed thereafter.